 Anxiety will always be there for all of us, and the goal is to learn how to manage (recognise and address) it so that it doesn’t take over our lives.

 As parents, you probably want to step in and solve your children’s problems for them.
 It is tempting to want to wrap them in cotton wool and protect them from all the challenges we know the big wide world is going to present to them.
 We can’t “fix” our children’s anxiety, but we can help them to deal with it, by “being there” with them in their discomfort.

-The trick is in finding the balance between keeping them safe from harm, but still helping them to learn the skills they need to have a life full of new experiences and the growth in awareness that comes from this.
+The trick is in finding the balance between keeping them safe from harm, but still allowing them the space to learn resilience.
+In this way they can learn the skills they need to be confident to embrace new experiences, and deal with life’s inevitable stresses.

 This is not the time for a demonstration of anger, disciplinary tactics or manipulative strategies, and it won’t help if everyone is escalating out of control.
 The thinking part of the child’s brain is not online, and they are acting instinctively.
 Talking rarely helps – they don’t need a lecture right now, and won’t be able to focus on what you are saying.

 One way to respond is to modulate your breathing, which in turn can slow your heartbeat, and induce a feeling of calm (see my article on addressing Anxiety).
 Children are like little sponges, and your child can learn to attune to your emotional state, simply through being with you and tuning in to your behaviour.

 Earlier, I mentioned my distress and confusion when my daughter was releasing her tension after a day at school.
 When I finally realised that this behaviour was her way of trying to tell me something, everything changed.
 I found that the best way to help her was to work on my own triggered anxieties.
 The outcome was that as I became more calm, so did she, with a flow-on effect to those around us.